Min-200/gitlab/readme.txt

 my name is ShiMinde
 ShiMinde is god!
 I want Miracle!
-Create a new branch is quick
+Create a new branch is quick % simple.